Sholofly/lghorizon/README.md

   ![Identifier code](/images/Telenet%20code.png)
 - Use that code in the config of your telenet account in HA

-## Configuration for Virgin GB
+## Configuration for Virgin GB and Sunrise (CH)

-For the Virgin GB integration the Password is not used, instead, you need JWT token.
+For the Virgin GB and the Sunrise CH integration the Password is not used, instead, you need JWT token.
 To get the JWT token you need to download a plugin and then login to your Virgin Box from a web browser as follows.

 1. Download a Plug to get access to the tokens: